DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 | OpenMP (multi-threaded CPU)   | ~xx minutes          |
 | Single-threaded (default)     | ~xx minutes          |

 > **Note:** These timings depend heavily on hardware, problem size, and system load.
 Use them only as a rough point of reference, not a direct benchmark against other software.
-Note why OpenMP outperforms here...
+SPICE is the larger time consumption in this specific example, and it does not run natively on the GPU - leading OpenMP to produce a faster runtime in this specific example.
+See the metal sphere monostatic scattering example for more drastic differences in runtime.